zzigo/trawun/README.md

 ## System Architecture

-Trawun is built on a client-server architecture using:
+Bbuilt on a client-server architecture using:

 - **Backend**: Express.js with Socket.io for real-time communication
 - **Frontend**: HTML5, JavaScript with Tone.js for audio synthesis and p5.js for visualization